Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: RESULTS

 The final stage, Step 3, is the MLIP refinement phase, as illustrated in Fig. \ref{fig1}c.
-For specific applications not addressed in the initial EIP-AL of Step 1, such as crack propagation and radiation damage, further EIP-AL and PCC-GCMC operations are required, utilizing appropriate EIPs.
-A limitation of EIP-AL is its potential bias in generating necessary LAEDs due to the inherent bias of EIPs.
-Consequently, new LAEDs may be generated during MLIP-based large-scale simulations.
+For specific applications not addressed in the initial EIP-GS of Step 1, such as crack propagation and radiation damage, further EIP-GS and PCC-GCMC operations are required, utilizing appropriate EIPs.
+A limitation of EIP-GS is its potential bias in generating necessary LAES due to the inherent bias of EIPs.
+Consequently, new LAEs may be generated during MLIP-based large-scale simulations.
 To ensure the transferability of MLIPs across diverse applications, we implement the traditional OTF-AL process here for specific cases.
 All generated atomic clusters are converted into periodic configurations via PCC-GCMC and reincorporated into the training dataset.
-This process is repeated until no new LAEDs are produced by OTF-AL. The final version of our MLIP, named P-MLIP-1, represents the culmination of our development efforts and is designed to robustly model a wide range of defect phenomena.
+This process is repeated until no new LAEs are produced by OTF-AL. The final version of our MLIP, named P-MLIP-1, represents the culmination of our development efforts and is designed to robustly model a wide range of defect phenomena.